The-Last-Cookie/osu-wiki/wiki/Beatmap_information/en.md

 The nominator section is added as soon as the beatmap is nominated by [beatmap nominators](/wiki/People/Beatmap_Nominators) for becoming ranked.

-After the beatmap is ranked, users are able to add [user tags](/wiki/Beatmap/Beatmap_tags#user-tags).
+After the beatmap is ranked, users are able to vote for [user tags](/wiki/Beatmap/Beatmap_tags#user-tags).
 Upon reaching 5 votes on an user tag, the respective tag will be displayed in the `user tag` segment in this section.

 ### Success rate display